-You must return the completed and signed copy of the Entry Condition Report (Form 1a) to your Housing Manager within 3 days.
-When you finish your tenancy with BHC the Housing Manager must give you a copy of the final Exit Condition Report (Form 14a) within 14 days of the end of your tenancy.
+You must return the completed and signed copy of the Entry Condition Report (Form 1a) to your Housing Manager within 7 days.
+When leaving the property, an Exit Condition Report (Form 14a or FormR1 for a Boarding Room) needs to be completed by you as the tenant, signed and given to your Housing Manager.
+You can ask your Housing Manager for a Form 14a to be sent to you or you can download from www.rta.qld.gov.au/forms-resources/forms.
 You must return the property in the same condition as when you moved in (fair wear and tear excepted).
 Avoid marking walls with tape, blu-tack, stickers, nails or hooks.
 You will be responsible for any damage caused and will have to pay for the repairs.